 - Conduct committee meeting to finalize degree proposal.

-- Submit to the dean of the Graduate School for final approval.
+- Submit to the dean of general studies for final approval.

 - Complete all the requirements for the baccalaureate program including